schlepfilter/nodp/doc/intro.md

 Since this feels so familiar already, and I don't want you to get bored, let's do something new: we are going to create new click events transformed out of the original click event.

-First, let's make a counter event that indicates how many times a button was clicked.
+Let's make a counter event that indicates how many times a button was clicked.
 In common FRP libraries, each event has many functions attached to it, such as `<$>`, `filter`, `reduce`, etc.  When you call one of these functions, such as `(<$> f click-event)`, it returns a **new event** based on the click event.
 It does not modify the original click event in any way.
 This is a property called **immutability**, and it goes together with FRP events just like pancakes are good with syrup.
 This allows us to chain functions like `(reduce g (<$> f click-event))`, or with a threading macro,

 ```clojure
 (->> click-event